What Are D3s?

 "D3" is just a simple way of saying "DDD" which in our case stands for "Developmental Dental Defect".
 As the long-winded name suggests, D3s originate from developmental problems – that is, things going awry when the tooth was being formed inside your child's jaw.
 So D3s can be viewed as a sort of congenital disorder or birth defect, as explained to 6-year-old Sam in our child-friendly storybook.

-are common and others rare, some affect most teeth, others here
+"some are common and others rare, some affect most teeth, others

 Nearly all D3s affect the outward appearance of the tooth enamel – sometimes just a small patch is affected (or "wonky" as your child might say) and other times it’s wonky all over.
 Such discolourations may not necessarily be of concern if the enamel surface remains sufficiently hard.
-However, when the patches of abnormal enamel are soft and porous, there is increased risk of dental pain and tooth decay (i.e. dental caries) – so dental treatments may be recommended to nip these problems in the bud (read more).
+However, when the patches of abnormal enamel are soft and porous ("chalky"), there is increased risk of toothache and tooth decay (i.e. dental caries) – so dental treatments may be recommended to nip these problems in the bud (read more).

-There are four main types of D3 you may hear about, as summarised below.
+There are four main types of D3 you may hear about, as summarised and cross-compared below.

 Fluorosis (or more properly "Dental Fluorosis") refers to the speckled white patches you often see on people's front teeth.
-Fortunately, most cases of fluorosis in our part of the world are mild and not of dental concern, particularly when the protective "anti-caries" benefits of fluoride are considered.
-However, there is potential for worse types of fluorosis that exhibit pitted, discoloured enamel – these arise from excessive ingestion of fluoride when the teeth are developing.
+Fortunately, most cases of fluorosis in our part of the world are mild and not of dental concern, particularly when the protective "anti-decay" benefits of fluoride are considered.
+However, as our picture shows, there is potential for worse types of fluorosis that exhibit pitted, discoloured enamel – these arise from excessive ingestion of fluoride when the teeth are developing.
 So that's why there are such strong guidelines about watching how much toothpaste your infants use.
 Learn more about dental fluorosis here.

 3. "SURFACE PITS AND GROOVES"